jaredpar/jaredpar.github.io/_posts/2008-09-08-euler-and-f.md

 layout: post
 ---
-I've been looking for some new problems to work on in F# to get more comfortable with the language.??
-I've been rather slack of late because of other projects but I had a little bit of time this week.??
-I decided it would be fun to join the crowd and play away at the problems on the [project euler](http://projecteuler.net/) site.??
+I've been looking for some new problems to work on in F# to get more comfortable with the language.
+I've been rather slack of late because of other projects but I had a little bit of time this week.
+I decided it would be fun to join the crowd and play away at the problems on the [project euler](http://projecteuler.net/) site.
 That being said, answer #1.